jumpingrivers-blog/jumpingrivers-blog.github.io/content/about/_index.md

 ![Our data science workflow][1]

+### Consultancy

+Do you have a data problem?
+We can help.
+Over the last few years, we have worked with some of the largest (and smallest!) companies in the world helping them use their data.
+For more info, please [Get in contact](/contact/)

 ### Training

 We run both on-site and public courses on R, python, SQL, Stan, Scala and